Royal Household Long and Faithful Service Medal: Design

 On versions of the medal instituted since King George V the obverse depicts the profile of the reigning monarch and the reverse has the inscription "FOR LONG AND FAITHFUL SERVICE".
+The dates of the original 20 years' service are engraved on the arms of the suspension bar of the medal.
 The design of the ribbon changes depending on the reigning monarch.
+Modern versions of the medal have the name of the recipient engraved on the rim of the medal.

-In the Order of Wear it falls between the Queen Elizabeth II Platinum Jubilee Medal and the Meritorious Service Medal.
+In the Order of Wear it falls between the King Charles III Coronation Medal and the Meritorious Service Medal.

 Recipients

 Notable recipients of the Royal Household Long and Faithful Service Medal include: